 Reduces carbon emissions The ability to store energy produced by solar or wind makes green technologies more viable so the grid and buildings can decarbonize.
-TES can increase the use of renewables by up to 50% by storing wind energy at night to cool buildings during the day.3 Or, when the sun is not shining, relying on thermal energy storage to stay cool and comfortable indoors.
+TES can increase the use of renewables by up to 50% by storing wind energy at night to cool buildings during the day.
+Even when the sun isn't shining, thermal energy storage provides a way to stay cool and comfortable indoors.
 When used to replace fossil fuel boilers, thermal energy storage complements all-electric heat pumps to provide a low-carbon heating source.

-Increases resiliency TES provides energy source flexibility so building managers can easily respond to utility requests for conservation when demand is high, during temporary grid outages or when renewable energy production wanes-without compromising comfort.
+Increases resiliency TES provides energy source flexibility so you can easily respond to utility requests for conservation when demand is high, during temporary grid outages or when renewable energy production wanes-without compromising comfort.